vaadin-miki/super-fields/superfields/README.md

 you can do a magic one-liner: `new SuperDatePicker().withId("super-date-picker").withValue(LocalDate.today())`.

+#### Text selection

+Some components contain server-side methods to control text selection in their web component part.
+In addition, they can optionally listen to text-selection events happening in the browser and broadcast them to the server.

+The web components listen to each key press and mouse click.
+If text selection changes as a result of that action, they send an event to the server-side component.
+This may happen quite often and increase server load, so the feature is turned off by default.
+To turn it on simply call `setReceivingSelectionEventsFromClient(true)` (or `withReceivingSelectionEventsFromClient(true)`).

 ## Number fields

 None of the number fields support range checking, so if you allow too many digits, overflows will occur.

+All number fields support text selection API.

 ### `SuperDoubleField` and `SuperBigDecimalField`